Vojtannoo/BankingConsoleApp/README.md

 ## Purpose

-This project was created as a portfolio project for learning C# and preparing for junior developer roles in banking.
+This project was created as a portfolio project and preparing for junior developer roles.